The MBA program at Royal Roads University is designed to meet the needs of today’s working professional.

 Residencies, the face-to-face sessions in the MBA program, create an opportunity for students to practice their skills in a supported learning environment.

-There are two, three-week residencies that ‘bookend’ the program.
+There are two, two-week residencies that ‘bookend’ the program.
 Following GDB, students will come to the Victoria campus for their first residency.
 These sessions are intended to be engaging, intense, exploratory, and memorable.
 The second residency will occur at the end of the program, bringing an opportunity to close off the MBA experience with an integrated simulation, among other activities.

 The distance portions of our MBA Programs take place over the Internet.
 Prior to commencing each online course, students have access to course materials and readings one week in advance of the course start.
 Following an asynchronous model, students work through the requirements of the course at their own pace, although there are a number of "real time" deadlines for assignments, exams, etc.

 We utilize a number of different delivery methods, including textbooks, articles, case studies, interactive Internet learning, videotapes, and "chat" bulletin boards for correspondence with your team members - who may be on the other side of the country.
 Teams are formed by the MBA Program office, and students will work on several teams throughout the duration of the program.

 In the 18-month program, students will take two distance courses at a time, for a period of nine weeks.
 Each module will require a level of effort of approximately 12-14 hours per week.
 This means a total commitment of up to 24-28 hours per week.
 This is an estimate as each student’s learning style varies.
 In the 31-month program, students take courses across two 18-month program schedules.
 There will be times where 31-month students are taking more than one course at a time.